Skip to content

 1. Open RStudio Cloud website and go to "RStudio labs".

-2. And, codes are running in the console.
-You should wait until the 🛑 STOP 🛑 sign in the console disappears and no more code is running in the console.
+2. Codes are running in the console.
+You should wait until the ⛔ STOP ⛔ sign disappears and no more code is running.

 The initial setup takes approximately 5–10 minutes; thereafter, it will take only 5 seconds.